Enquiries: 01305 251150

 Virtual interviews

-Due to the COVID-19 pandemic, we are conducting a lot of interviews virtually over MS Teams.
-This can present other challenges so we have put together some top tips below.
+We conduct a lot of interviews virtually over MS Teams so have put together some top tips below.

 • Choose the right environment.
 Make sure you set up your interview space in a quiet, comfortable place.
 Avoid attending your interview in a public place, and make sure you have good Wi-Fi connection.